 However, in VVC draft 8, user defined scaling lists are always shared for G and Y, for B and Cg, for R and Co, which may cause undesirable behaviour of quantization process.

 In similar to scaling_matrix_lfsnt_disabled_flag, new flag in APS, or reusing LFNST flag, for disabling scaling matrix for the block coded with ACT is proposed in this contribution.
+It alternatively proposes adding a new in SPS instead of APS to reduce the signaling overhead.

 Proposed solution 1